Educating Excellent Children

-At the beginning of the third grade, sixth grade, and ninth grade formal screening begins with the school-wide administration of the Cognitive Abilities Test (CogAT).
+In the spring of third and sixth grade, formal screening begins with the grade-wide administration of the Cognitive Abilities Test (CogAT).
 A test of aptitude, the CogAT will often reveal abilities of students who are not achieving in the classroom or on standardized achievement tests.

 A student may be referred by parent/guardian, staff member, counselor, school psychologist, or self-nomination.

 A student may be referred for consideration based on any of the following:

 - Standardized group achievement test scores in the 95th percentile or above

 - Standardized aptitude test scores in the 95th percentile or above

 When the evaluation team has completed collecting the information for the nominated student and that student has met the requirements for identification, the parents are informed and the student will then receive specific programming strategies for his/her area of strength that are based upon the area of identification.

 A record of gifted and talented education programming services, options, and strategies used with individual students shall be made part of the student’s record and shall be considered in educational planning and decision-making concerning programming for that student.
 This Advanced Learning Plan (ALP) will be developed based on the students identification needs.
 It will be used as a planning guide for making instructional decisions about materials, programming options, and assessments for gifted and talented students based upon strengths, interests, learning characteristics, and social-emotional needs.

 We are a part of East Central BOCES.
 Their Gifted Education website is found here: ECBOCES Gifted and Talented

 Manual del Programa para Estudiantes Dotados y Talentosos de la Junta de Servicios Educativos Cooperativos Centro Este